 But the simple act of smelling coconut fragrance can make you relax.
 However, after refinement the fractionated kind typically has no smell.
+Therefore, coconut oil aromatherapy relies on oils with an added coconut fragrance.

 The label “organic” coconut essential oil is a bit misleading.
 At least it is most of the time.
-Remember, to extract essential oil from coconut requires a refining process.
+Remember, to extract oil from coconut requires a refining process.
 As such, there’s really no such thing as a pure, organic essential oil of coconut.
 It’s not pure like other plant essential oils.
 Instead, most are really “Coconut Fragrance Oil.”

 CO2 Extracted Coconut Oil